aaronkai/portfolio-sveltekit/src/routes/blogposts/bug1.md

 ## Going forward

 I think this might be a good test case for the testing library that is now shipping with Svelte.
 It would be cool to learn how to stub out the Google Calendar API.

+## Follow up

+I checked on this the following day.
+The date in the footer was current for all pages, which means that I was not correctly understanding how prerendering works.
+I expected the time in the footer of the index page to be current when I hit the index page, but to the build time for the static pages that were not the index page.
+Perhaps the client-side router is keeping everything but the text section intact when it navigates between pages.
+I'm going to dig in further.